Computation Alignment: Capacity Approximation without Noise Accumulation: Main Results

+Since the channel gains to receiver one are both integers, lattice codes can be used to efficiently compute a linear combination of the transmitted codewords.
+On the other hand, for most values of $h$, lattice codes as described above can not be used for efficient computation at receiver two.
+As a result, over one time slot, we can only reliably compute invertible functions of \emph{one} data stream.
+This yields a computation sum rate of roughly $\log(P)$.

-We now argue that, over two time slots, we can in fact reliably compute invertible functions of three data streams.
-To this end, we need to carefully match pairs of channel gains.
-Fix a time slot $t_1$, and assume we can find a second time slot $t_2$ such that
+We now argue that if we code over $t_1$ and a second, carefully matched, time slot $t_2$, we can in fact reliably compute invertible functions of \emph{three} data streams.
+This yields a computation sum rate of roughly $\tfrac{3}{2}\log(P)$.
+Assume we can find a second time slot $t_2$ such that\footnote{While we consider only a single pair $(t_1,t_2)$ of time slots, it can be shown that with high probability almost all time slots can be matched such that these conditions are (approximately) satisfied.}